-New 'LA Times' Owner Wants To Compete With New York Times And Washington Post
+New 'LA Times' Owner Wants To Compete With 'New York Times' And 'Washington Post'

-Dr. Patrick Soon-Shiong confirmed that he took ownership of the Los Angeles Times from its former corporate owners, the Chicago-based Tronc newspaper company.
+Dr. Patrick Soon-Shiong took ownership of the Los Angeles Times in style with a full-page note to his readers and his new employees on Sunday.

-He did so in style with a full-page note to his readers and his new employees on Sunday.
-And NPR spoke to Soon-Shiong about his ambitions for the newspaper.
+Soon-Shiong bought the newspaper from its former corporate owners, the Chicago-based Tronc newspaper company.
+NPR spoke to Soon-Shiong about his ambitions for the newspaper.

 "I've not gone into this transaction from a financial basis at all.
 There's an opportunity to make a major impact on the nation," Soon-Shiong said.
 "LA Times is one of the three newspapers that can have a national and international impact."